raywu6/YoRPG/README.md

 RoadBlocks can't hit, but RoadBlocks are strong.
 Their special attribute is &#95;defense.

 ## Functionality Incorporation
-###Feature Additions
+### Feature Additions
 - [ ] incorporation of the Monster subclasses
 - [ ] incorporation of a Poison concept
 	- [ ] When the character's life is under 150 HP, you can choose to drink a mysterious liquid, <br>
-		which may kill them, or heal them
+		which may kill them, or heal them <br>
-			= [ ] like hitting in blackjack with a hand of 17, this is high risk, high reward
+			- [ ] like hitting in blackjack with a hand of 17, this is high risk, high reward